0xjustBen/0xjustBen/README.md

 The world of offensive security is exciting and I love learning a little more every day.

-I currently work in cyber consulting at Deloitte where I do a lot of RedTeam and network penetration testing.
+I currently work in cyber consulting at Deloitte where I do a lot of RedTeaming and network penetration testing.

 I just finished my studies, I have an engineering degree (MsC) in network and security, so if you have a job to offer me contact me and we'll see together!
 ```